Parallel postulate: Decomposition of the parallel postulate

-The parallel postulate is equivalent, as shown in, to the conjunction of the Lotschnittaxiom and of Aristotle's axiom.
+The parallel postulate is equivalent to the conjunction of the Lotschnittaxiom and of Aristotle's axiom.

 The former states that the perpendiculars to the sides of a right angle intersect, while the latter states that there is no upper bound for the lengths of the distances from the leg of an angle to the other leg.
 As shown in, the parallel postulate is equivalent to the conjunction of the following incidence-geometric forms of the Lotschnittaxiom and of Aristotle's axiom:

 Given three parallel lines, there is a line that intersects all three of them.

 Given a line a and two distinct intersecting lines m and n, each different from a, there exists a line g which intersects a and m, but not n.

-As shown in, the splitting of the parallel postulate into the conjunction of these incidence-geometric axioms is possible only in the presence of absolute geometry.
+The splitting of the parallel postulate into the conjunction of these incidence-geometric axioms is possible only in the presence of absolute geometry.